 Today, according to agencies like U.S. Fish and Wildlife, there should be no more cougars in the Northeast.
 But you don’t have to look far to find someone who knows someone, who has a brother, who once talked to someone who saw a cougar firsthand while hunting in the northeast.
 If you look a little harder you might even find the source of the sighting, and they’ll swear what they saw was not a bobcat, but a real cougar.
 There are even bodies of cougars allegedly shot or hit by cars in the northeast.

-Cougars are very elusive animals, and if they still exist in the places like New York, New England and Pennsylvania their population is very small.
-Yet people see them, and report their sightings all the time.
+Cougars are very elusive animals, and if they still exist in the places like New York, New England, and Pennsylvania their population is very small.
+Yet people see them and report their sightings all the time.
 Just like Bigfoot.
 If we factor in Bigfoot’s presumed intelligence level, which must be far greater than a cougar’s, it makes sense that it would be even harder to spot, capture and document.
-Bigfoot isn’t likely to get hit by a car any more than a person would, and he’s going to be smarter at finding hiding spots that a cougar.
+Bigfoot isn’t likely to get hit by a car any more than a person would, and he’s going to be smarter at finding hiding spots than a cougar.

 If it is plausible that cougars could still exist in the east, as many believe, it’s also plausible that the same woods could conceal another extremely rare animal.

 Even though there is plenty of evidence for Bigfoot’s existence, in the absence of a living specimen, a body, or even fragments of a carcass it’s impossible to say definitively that there is a rare species of hominid running around the woods of North America.
 And there have been plenty of pranksters willing to hoax Bigfoot evidence over the years.
 Those skeptics who say Bigfoot is not real have some solid ground on which to make their point.

 Still, many people believe Bigfoot is really out there.